 - Add oil and salt while running mixer until dough pulls away from the sides of the bowl.
 This won’t take long, maybe about 1-2 minutes.

 - Transfer to a large oiled bowl and cover with plastic.
 Allow dough to rise for up to 24 hours on your counter or up to 3 days in the refrigerator.
 P.S. dough pictured above after 24 hours rising.
 It’s bubbly, soft and smells like beer!

-- When you are ready to make your pizza, have the sheet pan ready and lined with parchment paper (it will stick otherwise).
+- When you are ready to make your homemade pizza, have the sheet pan ready and lined with parchment paper (it will stick otherwise).
 Place the bowl with dough right next to sheet pan.
 Quickly and carefully transfer dough to sheet pan.
 Use your hands to manipulate the dough into a shapeless shape (rustic-style), so as long as its fairly uniform in thickness.

 From here all you have to do is add the toppings, which of course you can adjust to whatever you like.
-My favorite toppings always involves a combination of Italian meats (the spicier, the better), sliced onions, red pepper flakes, grated Parmesan cheese specially around the crust.
+My favorite toppings always involve a combination of Italian meats (the spicier, the better), sliced onions, red pepper flakes, grated Parmesan cheese specially around the crust.